FIN 638 Corporate Finance

 - Understand the decision-making process for raising and allocating capital

 We focus on two basic decisions: the investment decision, (to what projects should funds be allocated), and the financing decision, (where should the funds be obtained).
-As the course progresses we will cover such topics as: discounted cash flow valuation, bond valuation, stock valuation, cost of capital determination and the decision criteria to apply to project evaluation.
+As the course progresses, we will cover such topics as: discounted cash flow valuation, bond valuation, stock valuation, cost of capital determination, and the decision criteria to apply to project evaluation.

 Prerequisite: Financial Decision Making (FIN 515), Financial Statement Analysis (FIN 510), and Managerial Economics (FIN 616) or equivalent courses.
 If you do not meet the prerequisites, please be aware you will be at a significant disadvantage and will have to work much harder to complete the course in a satisfactory manner.